valiknet18/cdu-webchat-frontend/README.md

 5. DONE - Fix problems with unicode.
 6. DONE - Teacher and student should see rooms, what related to him.
 7. DONE - Fix permissions - CRITICAL.
-8. After assign user groups to chat room, users list should be updated
+8. DONE - After assign user groups to chat room, users list should be updated
+9. DONE - Fix chat page

 ###For run
 1. Clone this repository